chrisnoonan98675/site/xl-testview/concept/supported-test-tools-and-test-result-formats.markdown

 * Tests that result in a timeout will be reported by XL TestView as failed.
 This is inline with the behavior of VSTest.console.
 * MSTest does not output ignored tests.
+* Only unit test results are supported.

+### VSTest.console

+* Only unit test results are supported.

 ## Additional information